 I hope these examples help you understand the difference and avoid these common mistakes.

 For those who prefer to have this valuable information at their fingertips anytime, we’ve created a convenient PDF version of this article.
 Whether you’re on the go or like having a tangible reference while studying, this downloadable version will ensure that these grammar tips are always just a click away.
-Click the button below to get your «Few vs Little» PDF, and start mastering these English quantifiers today!
+Click the button at the top of this post to subscribe to our newsletter and get your «Few vs Little» PDF, and start mastering these English quantifiers today!

 While the differences between «little», «a little», «few», and «a few» may seem subtle, understanding them will significantly improve your English fluency.
 Keep practicing using them in sentences, and soon, distinguishing between these words will become second nature.